-An “outsider“ by many definitions, being self-taught and mastering his techniques over decades of tenacious work.
+He's an “outsider“ by many definitions, being self-taught and mastering his techniques over decades of tenacious work.
 As an artist, Perez works with mixed-media, photography, digital media, moving images and language to explore concepts concerning spirituality, metaphysics, narrative, mathematics, philosophy, culture and art making itself.

 Art, photography and film are obsessions that, over a lifetime, were impacted and shaped from multiple cultural sources and disciplines, all key in the development of his visual language(s) and philosophical expressions.
-He's currently working on several ambitious multi-media art projects, books and films, as well as, work for clients.
+He's currently working on several ambitious multi-media art and photography projects, books and films, as well as, work for clients.

 Perez is a mixed-media artist, photographer, director, graphic designer, writer and Pastor.
 With a vagabond mind and lifestyle, his journeys included running a Genetics Lab at Columbia University, acting and filmmaking, business, marketing, photography and ministry.
 Perez has since honed his exploratory meanderings into a cohesive visual language and intent.
 His current series are lengthy projects with defined parameters testing not only his endurance, but also his desire to journey a long path to a lofty place of enlightenment – artistically, intellectually and spiritually.